The Future of AI Assistants: What to Expect in 2025 and Beyond

 Beyond Text: Understanding the World

 This isn't just about adding features—it's about creating AI that understands context the way humans do, through multiple senses simultaneously.
+The implications for accessibility, productivity, and human-computer interaction are profound.

 Implications for Workflows